Marcus Ericsson isn't the first driver to be described as "the next big thing" and he certainly won't be the last.

 As for Marcus, there were further points in China, Hungary, Belgium and Italy, the Swede taking nine points in total, whilst teammate Nasr claimed 27.

-Fact is, nice guy or not, Marcus appears to be just another of those journeyman midfielders the grid used to be populated with.
+Nice guy or not, Marcus appears to be another one of those journeyman midfielders the grid used to be populated with.
 After all, had it not been for the fact he made his debut in the same season as Max Verstappen and Carlos Sainz, Nasr might well have been claiming the 'rookie of the year' plaudits.

-Retained, along with Nasr, for 2016, and with no significant rule changes, it will be interesting to see if Marcus can raise his game.
+Retained, along with Nasr, for 2016, and with no significant rule changes, it would be interesting to see if Marcus could raise his game.
+Of course, the team's well documented financial position didn't help matters, nor did the last minute departure of Technical Director Mark Smith.